theopn/hunted-tiles/README.md

 # Hunted Tiles

-Hunted Tiles is a aspiring desktop environment built with [Awesome WM framework](https://awesomewm.org/) and other tools surrounding X11 window server to provide a simple yet powerful dynamic tiling window manager environment.
-The goal of the project is to reduce the number of dependencies and startup memory usage as much as possible while providing all the necessary tools and information to the user.
+Hunted Tiles is a custom Linux window manager environment built with [Awesome WM framework](https://awesomewm.org/) and other tools surrounding the X11 window server.
+The goal of Hunted Tiles is a complete, lightweight, and aesthetically pleasing desktop environment that provides users freedom of dependency choice and an easily modifiable code base.
+The name “Hunted Tiles” was inspired by my favorite color scheme (and the main theme of Hunted Tiles), [Dracula](https://draculatheme.com), and the fact that AwesomeWM is a tiling WM.

+## Aesthetics

+The central theme of Hunted Tiles is heavily inspired by the [Dracula color palette](https://draculatheme.com/contribute).
+The artworks (wallpaper and the icon) were done by Naomi Lynn (thanks Naomi)!

 ## Screenshots